YOUR ATTENTION IS PARTICULARLY DRAWN TO THE PROVISIONS OF CLAUSE 7.

 3.4 We warrant to you that the Services will be provided using reasonable care and skill.

 3.5 We shall, where the Deliverables can be retained in electronic format, hold copies of such Deliverables for a maximum of 12 months from the date on which we provide the Deliverables to you.
-Deliverables will be archived after this period, and should you request copies of the Deliverables from archive, we will use reasonable endeavours to recover the same, subject to you paying our charges for recovery, as advised at the time of your request.
+Deliverables will be archived, or deleted, after this period, and should you request copies of the Deliverables from archive, we will use reasonable endeavours to recover the same, subject to you paying our charges for recovery, as advised at the time of your request.
 You acknowledge that your Deliverables may not be recoverable from archive, and that you are solely responsible for obtaining your own backup copies of the Deliverables.

 4. Your obligations